West Leake: Local geography

 The Victoria County History in Nottinghamshire describes West Leake's geography as follows:The portion of West Leake along the Kingston brook is alluvium with sand and gravel.
 To the north east and west of the village are areas of gypsum, with clay and limestone in the eastern part.
 The village lies about 150 feet above sea level.
 The land rises to over 300 ft to the north-east and 200 ft to the west at Moulter Hill.
 In the north the West Leake Hills are 200 to 300 ft.
 To the east Fox Hill reaches 290 ft.
 The Kingston brook flows from east to west through the parish, just south of the village.
 It is joined by other small streams from the north.
 It flows on to Kingston on Soar where it joins the river Soar.
 There is a large area of woodland, Crownend Wood and Leake New Wood, to the north of West Leake.
 In the north-east there are smaller areas of woodland at Oak Wood, Ash Spinney, Crow Wood, Fir Dale Plantation and Foxhill Wood.
 On the west side near Moulter Hill is Scotland Plantation.

 Population

-The 2011 census records the population of West Leake as 143.
+The 2011 census records the population of West Leake as 143, this fell to 129 at the 2021 census.

 The table below displays the historic number of households, families and people living in West Leake: